Jack Baylis, President and CEO, The Baylis Group, LLC

 Noonan holds a mechanical engineering degree from Georgia Tech and a business degree from Harvard University.
 He serves on the White House National Infrastructure Advisory Council and the board of directors for Woodruff Arts Center, Georgia Tech Foundation, and Children’s Healthcare of Atlanta.
 He is also an active philanthropist through the work of the Thomas E. Noonan Family foundation which supports education, environmental and healthcare causes locally and nationally.

-Chairman & Chief Executive Officer, News Distribution Network, Inc.
+Gregory Peters, Chairman & Chief Executive Officer, News Distribution Network, Inc.

 Greg Peters is the Founder, Chairman and CEO of News Distribution Network, Inc. (NDN).
 NDN's centralized, multimediaserving platform enables the broad distribution of news, business, finance, entertainment and sports content for the online newspaper, magazine and radio markets.
 NDN's platform eliminates significant infrastructure and operating costs while enabling revenue growth.
 NDN’s partners include Reuters, CBS, ABC, ESPN, Bloomberg, Comcast (E!
 Entertainment), TV Guide, Westwood One, Hearst, Tribune, Cox, Gatehouse Media, Weather Channel, Meredith, U.S. News, Boston Globe, Washington Post, Philadelphia Enquirer, Cumulus Media, Travel Channel, Advance Internet, Chicago Sun-Times Group, and others.
 Mr.